coolboydev8/FormEasy-app-script/README.md

 But Google Apps Script limits the email to 100/day and script run time to 6min/execution.
 You can see more about those [here](https://developers.google.com/apps-script/guides/services/quotas)

 </details>

-## Contributing

-Pull Requests are always welcome!

-If you wish to contribute using Github, you can work on any feature ideas you have or any bug fixes if you have noticed.

-After your PR gets merged, you'll be apparing on the [contributors page](https://github.com/Basharath/FormEasy/graphs/contributors).

-- Please contribute using [GitHub Flow](https://guides.github.com/introduction/flow).
-Create a branch, add commits, and [open a pull request](https://github.com/Basharath/FormEasy/compare).

-- Please read [`CONTRIBUTING`](CONTRIBUTING.md) for details on CODE OF CONDUCT, and the process for submitting pull requests.

-## License

-FormEasy is distributed using the MIT License.
-Check the [License details](https://github.com/Basharath/FormEasy/blob/master/LICENSE).

 ## Support